The Latest

 And from Guru Bob down at the temple:

-Michael, Z., & Brewer, N. (in press, 2024).
+Michael, Z., & Brewer, N. (2024, online ahead of print).
 Detecting criminal intent in social interactions: The influence of autism and Theory of Mind.
 Law and Human Behavior.

 Lim, A., Brewer, N., & Young, R. L. (2023).
 Revisiting the relationship between cybercrime, autistic traits, and autism.
 Journal of Autism and Developmental Disorders, 53, 1319-1330.

-Feb 2020 – how to improve police photoarrays and lineups
+2020 – How to improve police photo arrays and lineups.

 The paper was commissioned by Division 41 of the American Psychological Association; the 6 authors were invited; and (as well as the normal journal reviewing processes) the various iterations of the manuscript were reviewed in sessions at major international conferences: